MarielleBaelemans/ComputationalMusicology/README.md

 ## Week 7 Data Visualisation

 First of all, I decided to change the playlist I'm comparing.
 I have a playlist where I put in all the music I listen to.
 This playlist consist of almost 6,000 songs.
 I compare this playlist with the 'Top2000' of the Netherlands (of 2018, I made my own playlist also in 2018).
 Good to notice is that my own playlist (called 'mijn') is 3x as big as the Top2000.
+It is hard to decide what kind of playlist is best fitting for my project.
+Because I'm comparing my own music to 'normal' music, I should have a playlist that consist of songs that are most listened.
+So far I can't find a playlist like that.
+The Top2000 of the Netherlands is best fitting in a way that it is first of all relative big.
+Secondly it shows songs that are most known by the Dutch population, which I'm a part of.
 As dr. Burgoyne told in the lecture, for this research I will use: mode, tempo, energy and valence.
 Luckily for me, dr. Burgoyne already made a really good visualisation using these factors, so the only thing I had to do was chancing the visualisation to my own playlists.